Keffisor/Java.xNet/README.md

 Version Java 8

-Proxy servers working: HTTP and Socks5.
+Proxy servers working: HTTP, Socks5 and proxyless.

 I personally not recommend this library for threading because this library use the HttpUrlConnection